Michelle Williams (actress): 2006–2010: Work with auteurs

-Mammoth was directed by the Swedish director Lukas Moodysson and featured Williams and Gael García Bernal as a couple dealing with issues stemming from globalization.
+Her next project Mammoth was directed by the Swedish director Lukas Moodysson and featured Williams and Gael García Bernal as a couple dealing with issues stemming from globalization.
 Her role was that of an established surgeon, a part she deemed herself too young to logically play.
 In the same year, she co-starred with Natalie Portman in a Roman Polanski-directed faux perfume commercial called Greed.
 For her next project, Martin Scorsese cast her opposite Leonardo DiCaprio in the psychological thriller Shutter Island.
 Based on Dennis Lehane's novel, it featured her as a depressed housewife who drowns her own children.
 The high-profile production marked a departure for her, and she found it difficult to adjust to the slower pace of filming.
 In preparation, she read case studies on infanticide.
-After finishing work on the film in 2008, Williams admitted that playing a series of troubled women coupled with her own personal difficulties had taken an emotional toll.
-She took a year off work to focus on her daughter.
 Shutter Island was released in 2010 and was a commercial success, earning over $294 million worldwide.

 Williams had first read the script for Derek Cianfrance's romantic drama Blue Valentine at age 21.
 When funding came through after years of delay, she was reluctant to accept the offer as filming in California would take her away from her daughter for too long.
-Keen to have her in the film, Cianfrance decided to film it near Brooklyn, where Williams lived.
-Co-starring Ryan Gosling, Blue Valentine is about the tribulations faced by a disillusioned married couple.
+Keen to have her in the film, Cianfrance decided to shoot it near Brooklyn, where Williams lived.
+Co-starring Ryan Gosling, Blue Valentine traces the tribulations faced by a disillusioned married couple.
 Before production began, Cianfrance had Williams and Gosling live together for a month on a stipend that matched their characters' income.
 This exercise led to conflicts between them, which proved conducive for filming their characters' deteriorating marriage.
 On set, she and Gosling practiced method acting by improvising several scenes.
 The film premiered at the 2010 Sundance Film Festival to critical acclaim.
-A. O. Scott found Williams to be "heartbreakingly precise in every scene" and commended the duo for being "exemplars of New Method sincerity, able to be fully and achingly present every moment on screen together".
-She received Best Actress nominations at the Academy Award and the Golden Globe Award ceremonies.
+The New York Times's reviewer A. O. Scott found Williams to be "heartbreakingly precise in every scene" and commended the duo for being "exemplars of New Method sincerity, able to be fully and achingly present every moment on screen together".
+She received Academy Award and Golden Globe Award nominations for Best Actress.

-In her final film release of 2010, she reunited with Reichardt for the western Meek's Cutoff.
+In her final film project of 2010, she reunited with Kelly Reichardt for the western Meek's Cutoff.
 Set in 1845, it is based on an ill-fated historical incident on the Oregon Trail, in which the frontier guide Stephen Meek led a wagon train through a desert.
 Williams starred as one of the passengers on the wagon, a feisty young mother who is suspicious of Meek.
 In preparation, she took lessons on firing a gun and learned to knit.
 Filming in extreme temperatures in the desert proved arduous for her, though she enjoyed the challenge.
 Writing for The Arizona Republic, Bill Goodykoontz praised the subtlety both in the film and in Williams's performance.